-Side head air bags will afford additional protection to the side of the head facing the impact for the front seat and outer rear seat occupants, in the event of a side collision.
+Side head impact protection will afford additional protection to the side of the head facing the impact for the front seat and outer rear seat occupants, in the event of a side collision.

-NOTE: Inflation and deflation of the side thorax and front airbags takes place very quickly and will not protect against the effects of secondary impacts that may occur.
+Note: Inflation and deflation of the side thorax and front airbags takes place very quickly and will not protect against the effects of secondary impacts that may occur.
 Side head airbags deflate at a slower rate and therefore do offer some additional protection in the event of a secondary impact.

-DO NOT allow occupants to obstruct the operation of the airbag modules by placing their feet, knees or any part of their person in contact with, or close to, an airbag module whilst the vehicle is moving.
+Do not allow passengers to obstruct the operation of the airbags by placing feet, knees or any other part of the person, or any other objects in contact with, or in close proximity to, an airbag module.